“Death doesn't exist. It never did.. Everything that happens before Death is what counts.” -Ray Bradbury, "Something Wicked This Way Comes"

 Marcus jumped.
 "Jesus!"

 Sharon looked up.
 "What?"

 She frowned.
 "Don't be silly."

-"I just saw its hand move, look!"
+"Its hand moved.
+Look!"
 Marcus pointed.
-He'd gone pale and his voice was trembling.
+He'd gone pale, and his voice trembled.

 "But I heard something move in the sarcophagus before I opened it, and now it just did it again.
-I'm telling you, I know what I saw!"
+I know what I saw!"

 She stopped.
 Something was touching her wrist.
 It felt leathery and dry.
 She tried to talk but her voice cracked.
 She swallowed hard and tried again.
 "Marcus?" she said.

 "Why don't you look?"
 His eyes were wide as two hard-boiled eggs.